velartrill/velartrill.github.io/orig/always-a-junkie.md

 Sometimes I wonder if there isn't something *else* hidden away inside her.
 Because there's only one kind of person I've seen with bodies like that before.
 And there's rumors that during the War, *their* blood did more than stain battlefields; that their seed found purchase even among us foreign barbarians.
 Which wouldn't surprise me in the slighest.
 Love blossoms in strange places sometimes.

-And… knowing Orrie as well as I do, probably better even than his sister does these days… it does seem like exactly the kind of the kind of shit he'd pull.
+And… knowing Orrie as well as I do, probably better even than his sister does these days… it does seem like exactly the kind of shit he'd pull.
 Just to give his heiress a secret little edge over the competition.

 Seeing how she killed her first assassin at age 15, with a combat knife straight through the ribs and into the heart — a split second before he spattered her father's brains all over the wall — it sure seems to be working.